 Speaking of Google being smart, Google algorithms can also detect if a site is trading links back and forth.
 If your site has links to other websites that link back to yours, it’s pretty obvious that a trade occurred, and it will negatively impact your rankings.

 What To Do

 Do Create Quality Content

-This may be the most obvious tactic but simply creating quality content that other websites want to link should be top priority.
+This may be the most obvious tactic, but simply creating quality content that other websites want to link should be a top priority.
 Make your site the source for quality, thought-provoking content.
-Do your research and take the time to write blog posts and other content that is timely, relevant, and is something someone wants to read and share.
+Do your research and take the time to write blog posts and other content that is timely, relevant, and something someone wants to read and share.
 It is not easy, but quality content can transform your online presence, lead generation, and business.

 Do Focus on Relevance

 Think of it this way, 100 inbound links from poor ranking and unrelated websites give no indication to Google that your site is a trusted source of information for their searchers.
-However, 50 inbound links from relevant websites with strong domain authority shows Google that your site deserves top placement in the rankings.
+However, 50 inbound links from relevant websites with strong domain authority show Google that your site deserves top placement in the rankings.

 Do Share Via Social Media

-Creating quality content is important but how you share that content is equally important.
+Creating quality content is important, but how you share that content is equally important.
 Content distribution via social media is a great way to boost awareness and engagement among your followers and beyond.

-The nature of social media encourages people to share and if your followers are sharing your content with their followers, it not only boosts your visibility but also your link building.
-It’s a win win.
+The nature of social media encourages people to share, and if your followers are sharing your content with their followers, it boosts not only your visibility but also your link-building.
+It’s a win-win.